COOLMSF/linux-insides/Booting/linux-bootstrap-1.md

 With the second-stage boot loader in memory, the file system is consulted, and the default kernel image and initrd image are loaded into memory.
 With the images ready, the stage 2 boot loader invokes the kernel image.

-## Kernel
+### Kernel

 With the kernel image in memory and control given from the stage 2 boot loader, the kernel stage begins.
 The kernel image isn’t so much an executable kernel, but a compressed kernel image.
 Typically this is a zImage (compressed image, less than 512KB) or a bzImage (big compressed image, greater than 512KB), that has been previously compressed with zlib.
 At the head of this kernel image is a routine (Note here) that does some minimal amount of hardware setup and then decompresses the kernel contained within the kernel image and places it into high memory.
 If an initial RAM disk image is present, this routine moves it into memory and notes it for later use.
 The routine then calls the kernel and the kernel boot begins.

-When the bzImage (for an i386 image) is invoked, you begin at ./arch/i386/boot/head.S in the start assembly routine (see Figure 3 for the major flow).
+When the bzImage (for an i386 image) is invoked, you begin at ./arch/i386/boot/head.S (this is MBR, you can use dd if=bzImage bs=1 count=512 > mbr to get mbr, and use objdump -D -b binary -mi386 -Maddr16,data16 mbr to dump mbr) in the start assembly routine (see Figure 3 for the major flow).
 This routine does some basic hardware setup and invokes the startup_32 routine in ./arch/i386/boot/compressed/head.S.
 This routine sets up a basic environment (stack, etc.) and clears the Block Started by Symbol (BSS).
 The kernel is then decompressed through a call to a C function called decompress_kernel (located in ./arch/i386/boot/compressed/misc.c).
 When the kernel is decompressed into memory, it is called.
 This is yet another startup_32 function, but this function is in ./arch/i386/kernel/head.S.

 In the new startup_32 function (also called the swapper or process 0), the page tables are initialized and memory paging is enabled.
 The type of CPU is detected along with any optional floating-point unit (FPU) and stored away for later use.
 The start_kernel function is then invoked (init/main.c), which takes you to the non-architecture specific Linux kernel.
 This is, in essence, the main function for the Linux kernel.

 With the call to start_kernel, a long list of initialization functions are called to set up interrupts, perform further memory configuration, and load the initial RAM disk.
 In the end, a call is made to kernel_thread (in arch/i386/kernel/process.c) to start the init function, which is the first user-space process.
 Finally, the idle task is started and the scheduler can now take control (after the call to cpu_idle).
 With interrupts enabled, the pre-emptive scheduler periodically takes control to provide multitasking.